celeritas-project/celeritas/doc/main/api/orange.rst

    boxes.
 Shapes should be as simple as possible, aligned along and centered on the Z axis.
 Solid
-   NOT YET IMPLEMENTED: a shape that's hollowed out and/or has a slice removed.
+   A shape that's hollowed out and/or has a slice removed.
+It is equivalent to a CSG operation on two shapes of the same type and an azimuthal wedge.
 ExtrudedSolid
    NOT YET IMPLEMENTED: a union of transformed solids along the Z axis, which can also be hollowed and sliced.